-For optimal student success, we request you do not schedule vacations when school is in session.
+For optimal student(s) success, we request you do not schedule vacations when school is in session.
 Absences due to family vacations will only be considered legal if the following conditions are met:

-- Submit a request on required district form (see Appendix), detailing the nature and dates of the vacation to the building principal at least one week in advance of the departure date. - The length of the vacation does not exceed five (5) school days.
-Any days exceeding 5 will result in illegal absences. - Parents will be responsible for making sure that missed schoolwork is completed by the child before returning to school. - Students referred to the magistrate for attendance issues may not be granted approval.
+Submit request on required district form (see Appendix), detailing the nature and dates of the vacation to the building principal at least one week in advance of the departure date.

+The length of the vacation does not exceed five (5) school days.
+Any days exceeding 5 will result in illegal absences.

+If a student will be absent for more than ten (10) school days, the student will be removed as a full-time student.
+The family will need to reenroll the child upon return.

+Parents will be responsible for making sure that missed schoolwork is completed by the child before returning to school.

+Students referred to the magistrate for attendance issues may not be granted approval.
 This permission will be at the principal's discretion.